Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Why E&O Claims Happen (and What’s at Stake)

-E&O claims typically originate from:
+Many claims originate from:

 • Miscommunication: Misunderstood client instructions or unclear documentation

-• Administrative oversights: Missed deadlines, expired policies, or incomplete applications
+• Administrative oversights: Missed deadlines, expired policies or incomplete applications

 • Advice-based exposure: Incorrect coverage recommendations or inaccurate explanations of policy terms

-Industry benchmarks from sources like the Insurance Information Institute (III) show that E&O claim costs can exceed $50,000, and complex cases could balloon into six figures when defense costs and settlements are included.
+Industry benchmarks from sources like the Insurance Information Institute (III) show that E&O claim costs can exceed $100,000, and complex cases could balloon into six figures when defense costs and settlements are included.

 Scenario #1: Missed Deadlines or Deliverables